oma20095-lang/oma20095-lang/README.md

 ## 📝 About Me

-My name is Mikhail, I'm 16 years old.
+My name is Michael, I'm 16 years old.
 I'm studying at VVSU ITHUB as a frontend developer.
 I'm passionate about programming, building web interfaces, and game development.

 ---